 Eventually, Claude's illness won, and he passed.
 After the services, Sue and Travis continued to cook together often.
 After their mourning had subsided a bit, from time to time, they would contact me to join them, for cards and daiquiris on the patio, or similar things.
 We always had fun and laughed a lot.
 I knew Sue was having health problems of her own, but she was always in good spirits when I was present, so I had no idea how serious they were.

 Over dinner one evening, Travis was deeply troubled.
 He told me then that Sue had less than a year to live.
 He told me that she wanted to see Hawaii, and the stories of how it had almost been possible several times, but that life had always thrown an obstacle in the road that resulted in a detour of her plans.
-He said it had always been her dream, and now it was her dying wish, She was his best friend and he needed to help her fulfill that wish.
+He said it had been her lifelong dream, and now it was her dying wish, She was his best friend and he needed to help her fulfill that wish.

 That night we set up a Go Fund Me account.
 He contacted some people who were involved with charities about the proper wording and presentation.
 We then sent it out to people we knew, posted it on social media, and printed out some flyers that we posted around town.